Group Director

 PRINCIPAL INVESTIGATOR

-Dr. Patrick received both his BS and MS degrees in Civil Engineering at North Carolina State University and a PhD in Structural Engineering from the University of Illinois at Urbana-Champaign.
+Dr. Patrick received both his BS and MS degrees in Civil Engineering at NC State University and a PhD in Structural Engineering from the University of Illinois at Urbana-Champaign.
 He was a postdoctoral fellow at the Beckman Institute for Advanced Science and Technology before returning to NC State as a faculty member.

 GRADUATE STUDENTS